Most businesses don’t struggle because the owner doesn’t understand the numbers. They struggle because everyone else doesn’t.

 Many small businesses don’t need a full-time CFO to create this transformation.
 They need a strategic CFO presence that:

-Partnering with financial advisors, specialized fractional CFOs for complex industries like healthcare, and financial institutions can further enhance the effectiveness of financial literacy training by providing access to expert advice, educational workshops, and additional resources for employees.
+Partnering with a financial professional, a benefits provider, specialized fractional CFOs for complex industries like healthcare, and financial institutions can help companies deliver financial wellness support, retirement planning guidance, and broader financial education initiatives through expert advice, workshops, and employee resources.

 This is a major example of fractional CFO value beyond reporting: it leaves the business stronger even after the CFO steps back.